GraySwanAI/nanoGCG/README.md

 - `mellowmax_alpha: float = 1.0` - the value of the alpha parameter used in the mellowmax loss function

+- `use_prefix_cache: bool = True ` - if True, stores the KV cache for all token positions before the optimized tokens

 - `allow_non_ascii : bool = False` - if True, allows for non-ascii tokens to be used

 - `filter_ids: bool = True` - if True, only retains candidate sequences that are the same after tokenization and retokenization